ILoveBacteria/namakala/README.md

 **Important:** You need to build and run **both** the server and flutter app.

+### Sample Data

+If you run the app, you will see the product lists are empty.
+To have better experience with this app you should build and run `database.SampleData` from java source codes.
+This will create a prepared data for the app.

 ## License

 This project is using **GNU General Public License v3.0**